 On October 31, 2016 through the Fourth Amendment to the Amended and Restated Loan and Security Agreement (the "Restructuring Agreement"), the maturity date of the loan was changed to February 28, 2020.
-Pursuant to the Restructuring Agreement, in exchange for the proceeds it received from the Kentucky Sale, Maximilian and the Company have agreed to a commitment by Maximilian to advance up to \$250,000 in financing to the Company over the following six month period and the pursuit of the Michigan exploratory joint drilling project using the \$250,000 set aside from the Kentucky Sale.

 As a result of the decline in hydrocarbon prices that started in June of 2014, the Company has been unable to make any type of interest or principal payments required under the amended terms of its credit facility with Maximilian since December of 2015.
 Due to the Company's default on the Maximilian loan, all unamortized discount and deferred financing costs were fully amortized during the twelve months ended February 28, 2018.
 Under the terms of the Restructuring Amendment all unpaid interest is currently being accrued.
-Accrued interest on the credit facility loan at August 31, 2018 and February 28, 2018 was \$2,914,609 and \$1,812,128, respectively.
-The Company is currently considered to be in default under the terms of its credit facility loan and interest is being accrued at the rate of 23.8% since March 1, 2018.
-Maximilian is currently in receivership.
-The United States District Court for the Eastern District of New York, Southern Division has hired consultants to assist in finding a new lender to assume the Maximilian credit facility.
-No assurances can be made as to who the new lender will be or how the structure of the loan will affect the Company.

-During the six months ended August 31, 2018 and 2017, the Company received advances of \$-0- and \$35,000, respectively, under the terms of the credit facility.
+Accrued interest on the credit facility loan at November 30, 2018 and February 28, 2018 was \$3,459,858 and \$1,812,128, respectively.
+During the nine months ended November 30, 2018 and 2017, the Company received advances of \$-0- and \$102,700, respectively, under the terms of the credit facility.